Kalanchoe tetraphylla H.Perrier

 Based on an error introduced in The Plant List, the name Kalanchoe thyrsiflora has been treated by many online sources as a synonym of K. tetraphylla.

 Kalanchoe tetraphylla is a very rare species closely related to Kalanchoe synsepala.
-It is an interesting succulent up to 5 feet (1.5 m) tall, with thick, short, upright stem, bearing a terminal rosette of soft, glandular-hairy leaves.
-They are short and broad with serrated margins.
-From within the leaves are produced short inflorescences with hair stalks, 1 or 2 pairs of bracts and flowers that are a pale yellow-green.
+It is an interesting succulent with a thick, short, upright stem that grows up to 5 feet (1.5 m) tall, bearing a terminal rosette of soft, glandular-hairy leaves.
+The leaves are short and broad with serrated margins.
+From within the leaves are produced short inflorescences with hair stalks, 1 or 2 pairs of bracts, and pale yellow-green flowers.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).